blues/sparrow-reference-web-app/README.md

 Authentication and authorization are beyond the scope of this reference project.
-If you add basic auth or other HTTP-header-based auth, you can add those headers to the Notehub route to authorize it to route data to the web app.
+If you add basic auth or other HTTP-header-based auth, you can add those headers to your Notehub route to authorize it to route data to your web app.

 ## Testing